The genuine cnab4rpk.exe file is a software component of Canon Advanced Printing Technology by Canon.

 The program has no visible window.
 It is not a Windows system file.
 The software uses ports to connect to or from a LAN or the Internet.
-The cnab4rpk.exe file is a trustworthy file from Microsoft.
-Therefore the technical security rating is 33% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 31% dangerous, however you should also read the user reviews.

 Recommended: Identify cnab4rpk.exe related errors

 Important: Some malware disguises itself as cnab4rpk.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the cnab4rpk.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.